Norfolk Southern Railway: Notable accidents

 On February 3, 2023, a freight train carrying toxic chemicals derailed along NS's Fort Wayne Line in East Palestine, Ohio, United States.
 Emergency crews conducted a controlled burn of the spill which released hydrogen chloride and phosgene into the air.
 The National Transportation Safety Board found that NS mishandled its response to the derailment, and NTSB chair Jennifer Homendy accused NS of threatening the board and obstructing the investigation.
 Following the derailment, NS announced compensation plans for homeowners whose homes may have lost value near the 2023 derailment, and NS added more trackside detectors to help spot mechanical problems like wheel-bearing temperatures following the Ohio derailment.
-The U.S. Department of Justice and the Environmental Protection Agency (EPA) reached a settlement with NS in May 2024, and East Palestine and NS reached a settlement in January 2025.
+The US Department of Justice and the Environmental Protection Agency (EPA) reached a settlement with NS in May 2024, and East Palestine and NS reached a settlement in January 2025.
 NS faces additional lawsuits from local business owners.
-NS had successfully lobbied for the repeal of rules requiring electronically controlled pneumatic brakes on trains carrying hazardous materials, which would have reduced the severity of the incident.
-As of July 2025, Norfolk Southern has committed over $115 million to East Palestine, including $25 million for renovating East Palestine City Park and more than $5 million to fund the long-term protection of area drinking water.
+NS had successfully lobbied for the repeal of rules requiring electronically controlled pneumatic brakes on trains carrying hazardous materials, which potentially could have reduced the severity of the incident.
+However, the train in question would not have been required to be equipped with ECP brakes anyway (as confirmed by NTSB chairwoman Jennifer Homendy), as it had just three cars carrying Class 3 flammable materials.
+The ECP rule would only have applied to "high-hazard flammable trains," which are those with 20 or more.
+As of July 2025, Norfolk Southern has committed over $135 million to East Palestine, including $25 million for renovating East Palestine City Park and more than $5 million to fund the long-term protection of area drinking water.